sarahciston/codingcare/_drafts/CAIS-Notes.md

 - method proposed: qualitative, interpretive frame analysis. vs analytical.

 - truth as socially constructed, from a discourse perspective. what justifications people base their truth claims on, what counts as knowledge.

+# 25.06.2025 // Gabriel Ernesto Melian Pérez // Hate Speech on Social Media: Content Moderation Challenges and the Potential of Social Media Councils
+- relation to offline violence
+- whilst maintaining human rights: free speech and info access
+- book:
+  - how USSC and ECtHR address hate speech
+  - historical analysis
+  - philosophical approach for/against
+  - concepts
+  - who regulates and how to regulate, frameworks, diff models

+Brussels Effect of DSA - misuse of coordinators, trusted flaggers, auditors or researchers
+- institutions created, imposing will of governments
+- gap in global south, less applicable contexts (of course)

+Social Media Councils
+- independent oversight, experts from law tech ethics social sci and citizen input
+- combines features of ombudsman, media council and online dispute settlement body
+- reviews T&C, appeals panel (already exist)
+- advise risk & mitigation, law, market
+- promote pro-social design and citizen participation

+- requires political commitment and institutional capacity of government
+- tension bt autonomy and accountability
+- lack binding authority
+- risks of ai use: unequal access, data privacy, algorithm opacity, manipulation, risk of inaccurate or biased results
+- risk of legitimizing and consolidating power of platforms without addressing asymmetry

+- ethics washing?

+---

+23.07.2025 // Ganit Richter
+Mis/dis information risks w AI limited work on visual misinfo? on games/interactive tools? less attn on design effect, less about how platforms used

+---
+30.07.2025
+Jens Pohlmann & Caio Mello | Free Speech &/or Democracy?
+The NetzDG Discourse on Twitter

+NetzDG (Network Enforcement Act) - German anti-hate speech law - almost noone supports this law, minority thinks 'step in right direction' and many diverse clusters all against it for diff reasons

+"Who can and who should determine the structure of the evolving digital public sphere?"

+partially competing regulatory systems (NetDG, DSA)

+'digital discourse analysis' text corpora w metadata compiled and computational analysis and close reading

+examine arguments, topics, networks, and communicative strategies of stakeholders

+Q: who is shaping discourses and why, who is spreading arguments what are sociotechnical imaginaries what viewpoints are excluded

+NetzDG forced platforms to take down posts w/in timeframes, fears of 'overblocking. shift from US free speech values

+Who talks and who gets retweeted?
+Bigger the nodes, more retweets of that account Able to ID diff stakeholders

+URL analysis, shared in tweets: what are the most common urls in which clusters? took the top 100 nodes, analyzed 3k urls, analyzed by the cluster neighborhoods
+next: what's in the text they share, how does sharing activity change over time?

+the place of the platform in a country's discussion of a topic

+---

+27.08.2025 | Digital Democratic Innovations "Digital Decision Making" "How to Modernize Elections: (No) Lessons from the German Bundestagswahl 2025

+problems w election organizing in municipality level direct contact for best participation online survey. pretest for id problems in online survey

+hybrid e-voting w paper to online end-to-end encryption (Swiss)

+(Estonia) heavily invested. needs robust institutional structure behind the tech (what kind?) ...can vote again and again until the end on paper day need to connect to the institutional landscape of the state & regulatory ecosystem

+--

+10.09.2025 Persuasive Tech: Psych of how tech can influence ppl. | Jaap Ham, TU/Eindhoven, Psych of Human Tech Interaction group

+When you give people safer or more efficient tools they behave less safe and efficiently.
+Need to influence their behavior not only the tech through the interactions.

+PT as a tool to give interactive feedback (e.g. energy bar) PT as a medium to experience consequences of future risks (e.g. VR of climate change) PT as

+more influenced by ppl/bots that look like us - carry over to non-visual characteristics?

+persuasion, personalization, and defense against

+influence of knowledge about influencing strategies (e.g. phishing emails):
+- liking/friendship: similarities, compliments, flattery, humor
+- reciprocity: give something in return,
+- consistency:
+- consensus/social norm:
+- scarcity:
+- authority:
+Cialdini 1970s (2001) intervention strategies

+no effects after training, not on clicking or on intention to click. a single strategy didn't feel manipulative but multiple did. non-naive users.
+- how many are found in an average real p-email?

+how to defend against non-malicious persuasion? e.g. chatbots

+characteristics of ethical influencing?
+- do people consent to being influenced, aware of it
+- process & outcome (non harm)

+low-trust or high-trust societies

+(digital) nudging (econ)

+---

+CAIS WRAPPED

+Yes, it's that time again.
+You love it, you hate it, you love to hate it.
+First there was Spotify Wrapped.
+Now there's CAIS Wrapped.

+We'll cover the hits and guilty pleasures that made my CAIS Fellowship what it was — get ready to sing along!

+SONGS that describe research playing in background
+1. Computer Love / Tech song
+2. Queen: I want to break free (Guardrails)
+3. War: What is it good for / War is over if you want it (AI War Cloud)
+4. Ars Award / On stage
+5. Professorship
+6. CAIS summer/friendliness/YMCA

+Puzzles:
+01 London
+02 Pencils
+03 Northern Lights
+04 Europe
+05 Pottery Studio
+06 Gradient Krypto
+07 Desert
+08 Dogs
+09 Gradient
+10 Lighthouse
+11 Garden
+12 Pearl Earring
+13 Dollhouse
+14 Parrots
+15 (TBD) Trust

+W3 Professorships: 1
+Awards: 1

+Five-Slide Karaoke / Research Mix-Tape / Research Dance Break (Dance your Dissertation (not that))